hraberg/Shen.java/README.md

 ### The Shen Test Suite

-Is very slow, and throws `OutOfMemoryError`.
+Is starting to look better, a few typed tests fail a few blows the stack.
 It is run at the end of the build:

     ./build

     [... loads of output ...]

     passed ...
-116
+129
-    failed ...0
+    failed ...11
-    pass rate ...100.0%
+    pass rate ...92.14285714285714%

+    ok
+    0

+    run time: 28.0 secs

-The tests suite has 146 tests, so there are 30 to go.
-It's close to 10x slower than [`shen.clj`](https://github.com/hraberg/shen.clj) running all 146 tests.
+The tests suite has 146 tests, above I've commented out the ones that blows the stack to get to the end.
+It's about to 2x slower than [`shen.clj`](https://github.com/hraberg/shen.clj) running all 146 tests.

 ### What works?